 New Year's Day, 1912, ushered in one of the most historic struggles in the history of the American working class.
 On that cold January first, the textile workers of Lawrence, Massachusetts, began a nine-week strike which shook the very foundations of the Bay State and had national repercussions.
-In its last session, the Massachusetts State Legislature, after tremendous pressure from the workers, had finally passed a law limiting the working hours of children under the age of 18 to 54 hours a week.
+In it last session, the Massachusetts State Legislature, after tremendous pressure from the workers, had finally passed a law limiting the working hours of children under the age of 18 to 54 hours a week.
 Needless to say, the huge textile corporations had viciously opposed the law.
 As an act of retaliation, the employers cut the working hours of all employees to 54 hours a week, with a commensurate cut in wages, of course.
-The workers in the Lawrence factories, some 35,000 of them, answered this with a complete walk-out...
-During a parade through Lawrence, a group of women workers carried banners proclaiming "Bread and Roses!"
-Words by lar
+The workers in the Lawrence factories, some 35,000 of them, answered this with a complete walk out. . . .
+During a parade through Lawrence, a group of women workers carried banners pro-